At our core, we want to be part of a thriving working waterfront that supports our local community for generations to come.

 - Kennebec Bio Sciences – pathology and histology

-- Mook Seafarm – guidance and gear design
+- Mook Seafarm – seed, guidance and gear design

 - Maine Department of Marine Resources – guidance through the lease process

 - Maine Sea Grant – education and training